-- Bring a flexible solar panel and all necessary cabling to charge the GoPro battery, just in case.
+- Bring a portable charger and all necessary cabling to charge the GoPro battery, just in case.
 Works great, and saves your trip memories if the Wi-Fi acts up (see next bullet!).

 - It’s easy to accidentally turn Wi-Fi on, making the camera battery die quickly if you’re not careful.